 The length these phases continue depends on each individual.
-Sometimes a phase is skipped or a migraine may occur and not be accompanied by head pain.
+Sometimes a phase is skipped or an attack may occur and not be accompanied by head pain.
 This makes diagnosing and caring for them very difficult.

 A case study observed a 35-year-old woman who had chronic daily migraines and tension headaches.
 She had previously endured a concussion 12 years before when she fell as a professional ice skater.
 Prior to this, she had no health issues, not even migraines.
 After she hit her head on the ice, she began having tension headaches and migraines.
 From age 23 to age 35 she took daily painkillers to help her cope.